Pacific Southwest, Region 9: Superfund

 The quick answer is "yes"; however, it is not on the National Priority List (NPL) of sites.

-EPA has not proposed the site for the NPL.
+EPA is in the process of proposing the site for the NPL.
 The main difference between NPL sites and other Superfund sites is that we cannot spend Superfund money to conduct long-term cleanups.
 We can use Superfund money to conduct long-term cleanups on NPL sites only.

 Site description and history